 - Reinforced by Hess's final monologue, about how he hoped to see Bodysuit grow into a fine young man, so that Hess could finally kill him.
 "But sons usually disappoint their fathers..."

 - Body Horror: The reason the miners from the space barn can't return to Earth.

-- Chain of Deals: Sam must return the late king of Venus to his family in Earth, to do so, he must provide Venus with a new king; so he will give the owner of Jupiter a woman and he will give in return The Boy Who Saw A Breast.
-The woman in turn, is a clone of Eddy, the owner of the Ceres Crossroads who wanted a cat.
+- Chain of Deals: Sam must return the late king of Venus to his family on Earth.
+To do so, he must provide Venus with a new king, so he will give the owner of Jupiter a woman and he will give in return The Boy Who Actually Saw A Woman's Breast.
+The woman in turn is a clone of Eddy, the owner of the Ceres Crossroads who wanted a cat.

 - Disintegrator Ray: Wielded by Professor Hess; it turns people into a pile of ash.